Explained by Neurosurgeon Dr. Joseph Shehadi from Neurosurgery Associates in Columbus Ohio.

 The steroid injections are optional, not mandatory if and when any or all of these conservative treatment measures fail then you become a good surgical candidate.

 Surgical treatment options include lumbar decompression with or without spinal instrumentation. the key component is lumbar spinal decompression which means taking pressure off the spinal canal, spinal cord and nerve roots which are being compressed.
 Because compressed nerves are what causes the pain.

-So in the simple sense, all you need to do is take pressure off of these nerves. so lumbar laminectomies have been done for decades with high success rates.
+So in the simple sense, all you need to do is take the pressure off of these nerves. so lumbar laminectomies have been done for decades with high success rates.
 More recently doctors including myself offer spinal instrumentation and spinal instrumentation is a medical term for screws and rods that provide stability.

 Both surgical options, a decompressive laminectomy with or without instrumented fusion and stabilization with screws and rods have very good success rates.